just-buildsystem/justbuild/doc/tutorial/third-party-software.md

       description maintainable, as each target still only declares its direct dependencies.

-The target description for a pre-built version of the format library that was used as an example in this section is shown next; with our staging mechanism the logical repository it belongs to is rooted in the `fmt` subdirectory of the `include` directory of the ambient system.
+A target description for a pre-built version of the format library that was used as an example in this section is shown next; with our staging mechanism the logical repository it belongs to is rooted in the `fmt` subdirectory of the `include` directory of the ambient system.